 6. Apply on the right job market

 Another important criterion for the success of applying for the 50 yearlings is the processing of the right market.
 Approximately 80 percent of vacancies are filled without ever being publicly advertised, especially in leadership positions.

-These "hidden spots" are discovered through a professional unsolicited application - the so-called target group short application - and used for one's own career.
-This unsolicited application should reflect the key strengths, experiences and, in particular, achievements of the manager.
+These “hidden jobs” are discovered through a professional speculative application - the so-called target group short application - and used for your own career.
+This speculative application should represent the manager's key strengths, experiences and, in particular, successes.

 7. 50 + as enrichment for the team

 But even with a normal application in the open job market, the prospects have become much better.
 The input from older employees is often considered to be extremely valuable and profitable, especially in the field of staff development of younger colleagues.

 Therefore, there are many criteria for the fit of personal skills and required skills with the requirement profile of a job, which are independent of the age of the candidate.

 In spite of all these opportunities, the applicant must also critically reflect his own profile of the applicant via 50.
 Once learned is learned - this sentence has not been valid for a long time.
 Today, lifelong learning is the order of the day.

 A plus for those employees who are ready for it.
 Older employees assume more responsibility for ongoing qualification and training throughout their working lives in order to maintain their ability to work and increase their ability to work.
 Even companies recognize the relevance of permanent development and promote it more.

 Text as PDF, book or eCourse on the topic or personal advice